Chew/TARDIS-Docs/docs/commands/player-preferences.md

     /tardisprefs key_menu

-This requires the [TARDIS Resource Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) to see the different key textures.
+This requires the [TARDIS-Resource-Pack](/resource-packs) to see the different key textures.
 Use the command to open the TARDIS Key GUI.

 To change the TARDIS key texture: